Hypothyroidism - Symptoms and Treatment

 Although the majority of thyroid cysts are non-cancerous, it’s important to monitor any signs of hyperthyroidism and growth of the thyroid with a medical professional.

-The standard treatment for hypothyroidism includes synthetic thyroid hormone (Synthroid, Levo-T, etc.) and monitoring of the thyroid TSH levels.
-This type of treatment is lifelong and the dosage may change depending on TSH levels.
-In mild cases of hypothyroidism its possible to not benefit from thyroid hormone therapy and it is possible the treatment itself could be harmful to you.
+The standard care for hypothyroidism includes synthetic thyroid hormone (Synthroid, Levo-T, etc.) and monitoring of the thyroid TSH levels.
+This type of care is lifelong and the dosage may change depending on TSH levels.
+In mild cases of hypothyroidism its possible to not benefit from thyroid hormone therapy and it is possible the care itself could be harmful to you.

 Thyroid support should look at treating the underlying causes and support both hormones rather than just one which could cause imbalances in other places.
 Just taking thyroid medication is often a temporary fix or not effective at all.